My Favorite Docker Setup for Django Development

 Assuming everything is entered correctly and I’m not completely misguided, you

-should now be able to run docker-compose build
+should now be able to run docker-compose build in the directory that houses

-file.
-This will download the python
+your docker-compose.yml file.
+This will download the python, nginx, and

-images, build your local image, and install your dependencies.
+postgres images, build your local image, and install your dependencies.

-If you don’t get any errors, run docker-compose up
+If you don’t get any errors, run docker-compose up and you should see all

 of your containers start up.
-Since your tests
+Since your tests container is included by

 default, Docker will run all of your tests for you.
 You can add on the -D